In this article you have extensive information about the second preference category of the EB-2 visa and its three subcategories.

 Note: Employment-based second preference EB-2 visa petitions generally must be accompanied by an application for PERM labor certification.
 This must be approved by the Department of Labor on form ETA 9089.
 However, the candidate may request exemption from this requirement in case of national interest.

-Can family relatives of the EB-2 visa holder enter the USA?
+Can relatives of the EB-2 visa holder enter the USA?

-If the Form I-140 is approved, the spouse and children under the age of 21 may be eligible to enter the US under category E-21 and E-22 respectively.
+If the I-140 form is approved, the spouse and children under the age of 21 may be eligible to enter the US under the E-21 and E-22 categories, respectively.

 How long does it take to process the EB-2 visa?

-It is important to carry out the process well and be informed.
-To do this, do not hesitate to contact our immigration lawyers specializing in deportation and in all US immigration matters.
+Is key to follow the process correctly and be informed at the same time.
+To do this, do not hesitate to contact our lawyers specialized in all US immigration matters.